devzendo/transputer-emulator/README.md

   request.
 * Added a "Hello World" example that uses the macro assembler's primary bootstrap include file. (see IServer/client-examples/hello-world-secondary-iserver)
+* Added a "Hello World" example that can boot from ROM.
+  (see IServer/client-examples/hello-world-iserver-rom)
+* Bugfix: A loaded ROM's memory is now initialised/destroyed correctly.
 * Emulator now allows a list of symbols to be loaded; these are displayed when disassembling or using the monitor; also enhancements for debugging eForth.
 * The emulator's monitor now accepts a 't' command which toggles the display of